lpeska/RecSysChallenge2018/README.md

 Solutions of the KSI CUNI.CZ team for the RecSys Challenge 2018

 Dependencies
-- tensorFlow, numpy, pandas, scikit-learn
+- Python 3, tensorFlow, numpy, pandas, scikit-learn

 High-level overview
 - our team participated mainly in the creative track of the RecSys Challenge 2018.
 As additional dataset, we utilized audio features of the tracks as collected through Spotify Audio API: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/ (see trackFeaturesDownload.py)